eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/object-property-newline/README.md

 ### Optional Exception

-The rule offers one object option, `allowAllPropertiesOnSameLine` (a deprecated synonym is `allowMultiplePropertiesPerLine`).
+The rule offers one object option, `allowAllPropertiesOnSameLine`.
 If you set it to `true`, object literals such as the first two above, with all property specifications on the same line, will be permitted, but one like

 ```js
 const newObject = {